 How to Setup VoIP Server at Home

-If you’re looking to use VoIP at home, a lot of what we’ve talked about above won’t be relevant.
+If you’re looking to use VoIP at home, a lot of what we’ve discussed above won’t be relevant.
 You’re unlikely to need a PBX to make internal calls from your living room to the kitchen!
-All you want is to make calls over your internet connection, rather than via a traditional landline.
+All you want is to make calls over your internet connection rather than via a traditional landline.

-While there’s a lot of technical languages thrown around, it’s pretty easy to set up VoIP server and phone number at home once you’ve signed up with a VoIP provider.
+While there are many technical languages thrown around, it’s pretty easy to set up a VoIP server and phone number at home once you’ve signed up with a VoIP provider.
 You don’t need to understand the details of RTP (real-time transport protocol), SIP servers or codecs.
-Often all you need is a VoIP phone adaptor and some tweaks to how the hardware in your home is connected.
+Often all you need is a VoIP phone adaptor, and some tweaks to how the hardware in your home is connected.
 Below is an example of what a VoIP phone adaptor can look like.

 Exactly how and where the adaptor needs to be connected depends on the specific model.
 Some go between the modem and your computer or router.
 Others have to plug straight into the router.
 Some might need an ethernet cable, whilst others can use wi-fi.
 There should be instructions provided with the adaptor.
 However, it needs to be connected.
 Ensure you turn off all the devices involved before hooking it up.